nath54/BetterOrganization/README.md

 ## State

 This project is currently in beta phase !
-I still have a few features to add before it goes into official release.
+I still have to fully test the app and maybe to do minor modifications before it goes into official release.

 You can test the app [here](https://github.com/nath54/BetterOrganization/releases/) to report issues.